 School of Architecture

-Starting in 2016, our new BSc Architecture will offer the chance to work on real-time projects, and set you firmly on the path to becoming an architect.
+Starting in 2016, our new BSc Architecture offers the chance to work on real-time projects, and sets you firmly on the path to becoming an architect.

 A unique opportunity

 As part of our second cohort joining the BSc Architecture course in 2017, you will have the opportunity of securing an annual £2,000 scholarship for each of the three years of the undergraduate degree*.

 The University of Reading's research impact for the architecture, built environment and planning was ranked third in the UK in the 2014 Research Excellence Framework (REF) results.
 Students will benefit from research-lead teaching, for example our work on sustainability and building information modelling (BIM) will feed directly into the architecture course.

 Students will also have 24-hour access to a dedicated individual studio work space within a newly refurbished historic building on our landscaped campus.
 They will be able to take advantage of workshops and other state-of-the-art facilities to support their learning experience.